nickangtc/nickang-blog-gatsby/content/blog/2020-12-27-shops-closed-on-sunday-germany/index.md

 I counted - I have resided in Berlin for 56 weeks.
 In the past 56 Sundays, I have used my not-shopping time to: take long walks in public parks and [recalibrate](/2020-10-04-7-things-i-learned-from-my-first-year-living-in-berlin-away-from-singapore/) in [nature](/2019-02-23-good-weather-and-access-to-nature/), write and publish a weekly article on this site, write my journal, care for my houseplants, repair my leaking washing machine twice, work on a couple of new side projects like my upcoming newsletter, clean up the house, read books, hang out with friends in Berlin, cook elaborate meals, bake new cakes, text and video call friends, and play frisbee in the park, to name some of the more common things.

 Also, I am writing this article on a Sunday morning.
-I wrote in the wee hours of the morning, went for a run (yes, in winter!) with a fellow Singaporean who recently moved to Berlin, took a hot shower, made lunch at home, and edited this by mid-noon.
+I wrote in the wee hours of the morning, went for a run (yes, in winter!) with a fellow Singaporean who recently moved to Berlin, took a hot shower, made lunch at home, and edited the article by mid-noon.

 In general, I have found much more time every week to do physical, psychological, and spiritual maintenance because I am free on Sundays.

 I am free.
 On.
 Sundays.
 Once a week, the perfect pace.
 Harmonised with the rhythm of modern society.
 Thank god it’s Sunday.

 And all this goodness?
 They come mostly at no additional cost to me.
-I am spending less money than I did because for 1/7 of every week I am not shopping.
+I am spending less money than I did because for 1/7 of every week, I am not shopping.
 Spending less money means needing to stress less about earning more money.
 [We buy with time, not money](/2020-08-30-you-are-not-buying-that-with-money/).

 Okay, but you might be thinking, what is the economic impact of such a law?
 What would happen to the economy if the shops were to be closed on Sundays?
 Also, aren’t people going to have less work?